1samitha1/event-management-system/README.txt

 // Y Signup
 // Y Login
 // Y Read the events from database and display
-// N Events can be booked and bookings can be modified
+// Y Events can be booked and bookings can be modified
-// N Bookings are validated
+// Y Bookings are validated
-// N Checkout is validated with confirmation code and day information
+// Y Checkout is validated with confirmation code and day information
-// N Remaining seats of events is updated once an order is made
+// Y Remaining seats of events is updated once an order is made
 // N User can view all orders
 // N User can export orders to file
 // N Admin GUI & admin login implemented